 Seems that the same mindset is everywhere as Conti explained,“ The development of plans, choice of lessons and the materials to be employed are increasingly expected to be common to all teachers in a given subject.
 This approach not only strangles creativity, it smothers the development of critical thinking in our students and assumes a one-size-fits-all mentality more appropriate to the assembly line than to the classroom.”
 Amen.

 I couldn’t agree more, as a teacher of 30 years I have seen it all come and go and then go round again.
 We are now in the staunchest, most conservative, over zealously tested scenario in schools than ever experienced in my career.
-For the life of me I don’t understand why the “Opt Out and FairTest movement have not caught on.
-Where is the common sense?
+For the life of me, I don’t understand why the “Opt Out and FairTest movement has not caught on.
+Where is common sense?
 Are we really afraid as a nation to stand up and fight for what’s best for our children?
-We need to give serious reflection to Gerald Conti’s message and heed Nikhil Goyal’s warnings, if we are to ever have hope in making schooling meaningful once and for all.
+We need to give serious reflection to Gerald Conti’s message and heed Nikhil Goyal’s warnings if we are to ever have a hope of making schooling meaningful once and for all.